Living in Australia means that jet lag is basically inevitable.

 Arriving at your destination and rushing straight into the travel can be completely draining.

-On every trip I’ve been on thus far, I’ve allowed myself at least one day (which could even be the day of arrival if you arrive in the morning) to completely relax, get in touch with the new time, and completely find my bearings.
+On every trip I’ve been on thus far, I’ve allowed myself at least one day (which could even be the day of arrival if you arrive in the morning) to relax, get in touch with the new time, and completely gather my bearings.
 This ensures you have a decent sleep in the new time zone, and you’ll be ready to rock n roll!
-This one is a must.

 Have a short layover where possible